PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 - Enable selection/Disable selection: This button will enable/disable the selected zones using the check boxes next to each zone row.
 - Delete selected: This button will delete the selected zones using the check boxes next to each row.
 Clicking on this button will remove the selected zones from shop, `_db_prefix_zone`, and `_db_prefix_zone_shop` tables as well.

+After clicking on "Delete selected", a modal with title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
+(See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462))

+The action can be canceled by clicking on the cross or on the cancel button.

+After clicking on "Delete" button, the selected webservice keys are deleted, a successful message is displayed "The selection has been successfully deleted."

 ### ADD NEW ZONE

 Clicking on _Add new zone_ button will redirect the user to the new page which they can add a custom zone.